hilios/sku-recommendations/README.md

 This code aims to KISS and use as few external dependencies as possibles, after parsing it holds all data in memory allowing fast access to the request function given the test data is small (< 500Mb).

-There are some drawbacks caused by this approach that could be optimized in future versions if the input grows:
+There are some drawbacks caused by this approach that could be optimized in future versions if the input grows large:

 - Parse json as a stream;
 - Use a columnar fast access pre-processed file (ie: Parquet);